 The factor Lab (the five contributing organizations) has a much smaller effect than the factor Force as illustrated in the left plot of Figure I.7.
 The ANOVA results of Table I.2 also highlight some significant differences for this factor in the frequency range 1.9-2.3 kHz and around the frequency 4.2 kHz.
 Note, however, that the F-ratios are smaller than for the factor Force overall.
 The right plot of Figure I.7 illustrates the most salient example of the difference observed for this factor when comparing the laboratories Lab #2 and Lab #5.
 An additional plot is presented in Figure I.8 to compare human ear measurement means per region, i.e., between the three European laboratories (blue line) and the two North American laboratories (red line).
-This plot illustrates that differences between the two regions are not significant based on the overlapping 95% confidence intervals.
-The interaction Lab Force in the ANOVA results shown in Table I.2 (clause I.5.5), shows a significant effect for the same frequency regions as those found for the factor Force.
+This plot illustrates that differences between the interaction Lab \times Force in the ANOVA results shown in Table I.2 (clause I.5.5), we can note a significant effect for the same frequency regions as those found for the factor Force.
 This effect is less important though, as can be seen from the relatively small F-ratios, but it indicates that the application force used by subjects for the two cases might have differed from one laboratory to another.

 Considering finally the factor Gender, it appears that human ear measurements made on male and female subjects do not follow the exact same pattern.
 This difference is illustrated in the left plot of Figure I.9 and is also visible from the ANOVA results of Table I.3 in clause I.5.5.
 The factor Gender is significant in the region 1.5-2.3 kHz and 3.5-4.5 kHz with relatively high F-ratios.
-It can be seen however from Table I.3 that the interaction Gender Force is not significant, except for a few isolated frequency bins, which indicates that the gender difference is not clearly related to a difference in application force.
+We can note however from Table I.3 that the interaction Gender × Force is not significant, except for a few isolated frequency bins, which indicates that the gender difference is not clearly related to a difference in application force.
 The right plot of Figure I.9 compares human ear measurement means per gender and per application force.
 This graph illustrates that differences seen between the two genders follow roughly the same pattern for the normal and firm application force cases.